Joint Ground-based Air Defence Command

 The Joint Ground-based Air Defence Command (Dutch: Defensie Grondgebonden Luchtverdedigingscommando, DGLC) is a joint command of the Royal Netherlands Army, formed in 2012 after amalgamation of the Commando Luchtdoelartillerie (Anti-aircraft Artillery Command) of the Royal Netherlands Army and the Groep Geleide Wapens (Group Guided Weapons) of the Royal Netherlands Air Force.
 The command is responsible for all ground-based air defence tasks and consists of both army and air force personnel.
 The DGLC employs an integrated layered air-defence approach featuring FIM-92 Stinger, NASAMS II and MIM-104 Patriot systems.

 Units

 800 Support Squadron

 The 800 Support Squadron (Dutch: 800 Ondersteuningssquadron) consists of a staff and three flights.
 The CIS flight is responsible for data and voice communication between the operational units.
-The logistic flight is provides supply and transport services.
+The logistic flight provides supply and transport services.
 The force protection flight guards and protects the operational units. and is responsible for the education and training of personnel, and the maintenance of materiel.